drvolpe/CIRCUS/README.md

 #### Real-life scenario

-To use it in a real-life scenario, the _Circus.ini_ file has to be configured so to have the full list of PCs with their IPs (can also be only one).
+To use it in a real-life scenario, the _Circus.ini_ file has to be configured so as to have the full list of PCs with their IPs (there can also be only one).
 To do so, follow these steps:

 1. Add your computer name under the *PC_List* parameter
 2. Add to IPs its name followed by a comma and the IP of the machine in dot notation (e.g. 127.0.0.1)
 3. Create a new line, starting with the name of your computer, then the symbol ''='' followed by the list of the &mu;Services that should start at start-up (you can leave it blank at the beginning).

 Then, a new LabVIEW project has to be created per each computer running CIRCUS, named **exactly** as the computer name: the best way to do it is to copy the _Circus-Example-Project.lvproj_ renaming it with the PC name.
-Once these operations are done, the CIRCUS can be simply started double-clicking `Startup.bat` present in the CIRCUS root folder.
+Once these operations are done, the CIRCUS can be simply started by double-clicking `Startup.bat` present in the CIRCUS root folder.

 > [!TIP]
 > The computer can also be configured to auto-start the CIRCUS at boot by adding `Startup.bat` to the Windows start-up applications.